programmin1/ninja-forms-1/services/README.md

 The `server` accepts the passed secret key, registers an new OAuth Client, and returns the OAuth Client ID.

+Communication between the `server` and the `client` requires a `hash` of the combined OAuth Client ID and OAuth Client Secret.

 The OAuth flow can be customized the a specific service (for an optimization experience) by passing a `connect_url` (See above).

 Registered services have access to OAuth connection data via the `\NinjaForms\OAuth` class.